 These are voltage ranging units.
 VRA can be used with 12-100v DC and 12-72v AC, VRC can be used with 80-130v DC, and VRD can be used with 45-65v AC and 55-95v DC.

 What certification do your products have?

-All of our products are EMC tested and CE marked.
-As a company we are registered to ISO 9001:2008 and are Investors in People.
-Certificates of Conformity for our products can be provided on request.
+As a company we are registered to ISO 9001.
+All of our products are EMC tested and CE marked and Certificates of Conformity for our products can be provided on request.

 If you have any further questions that we have not covered here, please give us a call on 01283 550850 or email us at firstname.lastname@example.org and we will be happy to assist you further.

 Download latest copies of our product marketing brochures